-In the 13 years of Object Matrix, I’ve learned a thing or two about patience and not to believe anything until money is in the bank.
+I haven’t aged a bit.
+Much.
+Riding the Shiny Wave of Optimism and Getting Schooled in Setting expectations in the 13 years of Object Matrix, I’ve learned a thing or two about patience and not to believe anything until the money is in the bank.

 - Firstly, I have discovered I have no patience (ask the godfather @CISGRP or Neil @NMRUK, or in fact any number of people who have worked with me).

-- Secondly, in the early days we believed the hype, we rode the shiny wave of optimism that came with anyone showed an interest in our company or products.
+- Secondly, in the early days we believed the hype, we rode the shiny wave of optimism that came with anyone showing an interest in our company or products.